-Nnena Kalu’s colourful sculptures are created by layering and binding materials such as industrial plastic tubing, newspaper, foam, cling film, fabric and tape.
-Kalu will construct a series of large-scale sculptures which playfully wrap around the gallery, responding to the unique architecture of the Project Space.
+Nnena Kalu’s colourful sculptures were created by layering and binding materials such as industrial plastic tubing, newspaper, foam, cling film, fabric and tape.
+Kalu constructed a series of large-scale sculptures which playfully wrap around the gallery, responding to the unique architecture of the Project Space.

-Visitors are invited to experience Nnena’s energetic creative process, which is shared through a performance-like activation of the works during the initial few days of the exhibition.
+Visitors were invited to experience Nnena’s energetic creative process, which was shared through a performance-like activation of the works during the initial few days of the exhibition.

 Nnena Kalu is a studio artist at ActionSpace, a London based visual arts organisation that supports artists with learning disabilities.